I Delivered Packages for Amazon and It Was a Nightmare

 Two of the small offices I was supposed to deliver packages to were locked, and there was no information about where to leave the deliveries.
 When I finally reached support and asked what to do with those undeliverable packages, I was told I could either drive them back to the warehouse in South San Francisco, 35 minutes away through worsening traffic, or keep trying to deliver them until the recipients returned.
 When I tried to use the app to call the recipients, it directed me to the wrong phone numbers; I eventually called a phone number printed on an office door and left a message.
 But there was no efficient way to register my problems with Amazon—I was on my own.

-Gig economy jobs like this one are becoming more and more common.
-The number of “nonemployer firms” in the ground transportation sector—essentially freelancers providing rides through various platforms—grew 69 percent from 2014 to 2015, the most recent year for which there is data available, according to a Brookings analysis of Census Bureau and Moody’s data.
-Big cities like San Francisco, Boston, and Denver, led the growth, according to Mark Muro, a senior fellow and policy director at the Metropolitan Policy Program at Brookings.
-Regular payroll employment in ground transportation companies grew at a much slower rate, Brookings found.
+Gig-economy jobs like this one are becoming more and more common.
+The number of “non-employer firms” in the ground-transportation sector—essentially freelancers providing rides through various platforms—grew 69 percent from 2010 to 2014, the most recent year for which there is data available, according to a Brookings analysis of Census Bureau and Moody’s data.
+Big cities like San Francisco, Boston, and Denver led the growth, according to Mark Muro, a senior fellow and policy director at the Metropolitan Policy Program at Brookings.
+Regular payroll employment in ground-transportation companies grew at a much slower rate, Brookings found.

 People are worried that automation is going to create a “job apocalypse,” but there will likely be thousands more driving and delivery jobs in upcoming years, according to Viscelli.
 Technology has allowed people to outsource the things they don’t want to do; they can now have someone else go grocery shopping for them, pick up their takeout, bring them packages in under two hours so they don’t have to go to a store.
 “We’re going to take the billion hours Americans spend driving to stores and taking things off shelves, and we’re going to turn it into jobs,” Viscelli said.
 “The fundamental question is really what the quality of these jobs is going to be.”